 You are currently viewing our site as a guest, which gives you limited access to our site features.
 By signing up for a free membership, you will receive our Investment Opportunity newsletters and have access to additional features for finding and comparing managed funds and shares.
 Registration is fast and simple, so please:

-Business Description: Nufarm Limited (NUF) is a global crop protection company.
-NUF develops, manufactures and sells a wide range of crop protection products, including herbicides, insecticides and fungicides.
-NUF sells its products in most of the world‚Äôs major agricultural regions, and operates primarily in the off-patent segment of the crop protection market.
-NUF operates along two business lines, being crop protection and seed technologies.
+Business Description: Nufarm Limited (NUF) is a global crop protection company which develops, manufactures and sells a range of crop protection products.
+NUF sells its products in most of the world‚Äôs major agricultural regions.
+NUF operates two business lines being crop protection and seed technologies.

 Strategy Analysis: Focus is on patent-expired product, using superior formulation and marketing nous to innovate and differentiate product.
 NUF is increasing sales of non-glyphosate crop protection products and seed technology where margins are higher.
 While still small, the seeds business is expected to experience solid growth with acquisitions a possibility.
 In 2007 NUF made a small investment in glyphosate-manufacturing capacity in China to secure supply in an increasingly tight market.
 Over-supply has since developed.
 In 2010 Sumitomo acquired 20% of NUF, subsequently increased to 23%.
 The two companies will complement one another¬īs product portfolios and distribution reach.